-The academic community of student and faculty at the Department of Nursing (DON) strives to develop, sustain and protect an environment of honesty, trust and respect.
+The academic community of student and faculty at JSU Nursing strives to develop, sustain and protect an environment of honesty, trust and respect.
 Students within the system receive the benefits of the academic pursuit of knowledge, free from the obstacles of academic dishonesty.
 The Professional Scholar's Code demands that students act with integrity in all of their endeavors.
 Exhibiting honesty in academic pursuits and reporting violations of the Professional Scholar's Code will encourage others to emulate integrity in the nursing profession.
 Every student who approaches their studies with honesty and forthrightness suffers when another student attains an unfair advantage through academic dishonesty.
 Most importantly, the safety of patients is jeopardized when students are dishonest in completing program requirements (The University of Florida, 2006, p.
 5).

 The nursing profession is one of highest distinction that promotes honesty and integrity.
-The Department of Nursing requires students and faculty to comply with the standards of conduct deemed appropriate for the nursing profession by the America Association of Colleges of Nursing Essentials of Baccalaureate Education, the American Association of Colleges of Nursing Essentials of Masters Education, the American Nurses Association's Code of Ethics, as well as those delineated in the Professional Scholars' Code of the Department of Nursing.
+JSU Nursing requires students and faculty to comply with the standards of conduct deemed appropriate for the nursing profession by the America Association of Colleges of Nursing Essentials of Baccalaureate Education, the American Association of Colleges of Nursing Essentials of Masters Education, the American Nurses Association's Code of Ethics, as well as those delineated in the Professional Scholars' Code of JSU Nursing.